EACOP project undermining the fight against climate change: Environment Activists tell Financiers.

 Part of the EACOP projects

-Over 51 Civil Society Organizations (CSOs) from Uganda, Tanzania, and DRC have called upon financing banks yet to commit their participation to the East African Crude Oil Pipeline (EACOP) project to reconsider their prospects and channel their investment to green industry to prevent the effects of the projects to the environment and lives of people in East Africa and beyond.
+Over 51 Civil Society Organizations (CSOs) from Uganda, Tanzania, and DRC have called upon financing banks yet to commit their participation to the East African Crude Oil Pipeline (EACOP) project to reconsider their prospects and channel their investment into the green industry to prevent the projects' effects on the environment and people in East Africa and beyond.

 The call follows an announcement made by the banks to close the agreement for the first tranche of financing needed for the EACOP project.

 “Financiers who are yet to commit and are considering participating in the project should desist from doing so.
 Instead of funding East Africans' destruction, they should finance their prosperity through investing in green industries.
-Should financial institutions continue to prioritize profits over the lives and wellbeing of East Africans, legal and other actions could be considered against them,” the statement reads in part.
+Should financial institutions continue to prioritize profits over the lives and well-being of East Africans, legal and other actions could be considered against them,” a joint message to the financiers reads in part.

 “It is unfortunate that banks, which claim to be working towards the prosperity of African people, are financing projects such as the EACOP that will worsen the climate crisis, have caused the displacement of tens of thousands of people, stand to worsen biodiversity loss, and are a threat to livelihoods in the agricultural, business and tourism among sectors” the statement partly reads.